 Originally from Buenos Aires, she grew up around tango salons, antique stores and dance studios.
-Diplomatic childhood meant home was always temporary and in cities such as Kingston, Miami, Atlanta, and Boston.
-She studied Performance and Philosophy at Florida International University (BFA, Summa Cum Laude) and Directing at Columbia University (MFA) with masters such as Anne Bogart, Brian Kulick, Gregory Mosher, and Michael Lachiusa.
+She studied Performance and Philosophy at Florida International University and Directing at Columbia University with masters such as Anne Bogart, Brian Kulick, Gregory Mosher, and Michael Lachiusa.

 Her work combines live performance, dance, music, and storytelling to challenge and entertain today's audiences; it is inspired by the legacy of Maria Irene Fornes, Frida Kahlo, Pina Bausch, Bob Fosse, Bertol Brecht, and Astor Piazzola.